Search This Blog

 2. When the smoke clears and the pieces are bigger, with lots of moaning going on in the line of "buggerdis foralark" and "Aaisay oldchap", it was a British Snatch Land Rover.
 And those camel-f**ers refused to learn from Hitler.

-3. If the smoke clears and the pieces are not only still moving, but all in one piece AND gunning for you while some infidel is screaming "Jou Mase Hare!", then it is that bakkie from Benoni.
+3. When the smoke clears and the pieces are not only still moving, but are all still in one piece AND gunning for you while some infidel is screaming "Jou Mase Hare!", then it is that bakkie from Benoni.
 Prepare to meet the great Allah (and discover why you have to be a stiff to cope with 72 virgins.)

-The rest of the specs are proprietary, but all you really need to know about the RG32M is that it comes with a Steier or Cummins diesel under the hood, linked to an auto box, can still drive 1km after its fuel tank got shot to bits and it will shoot back with a big automatic rifle mounted on the roof, which shoots rounds that slices through metal.
-(Agent KOx2Eish calls the gunner's hatch a "Benoni sunroof".)
+The rest of the specs are proprietary, but all you really need to know about the RG32M is that it comes with a Steier or Cummins diesel under the hood, linked to a 5-speed Allison automatic transmission driving self-inflating tyres which can still drive 1km after its fuel tank got shot to bits -- and that it will shoot back with a big automatic rifle mounted on the roof, armed with rounds that slices through metal.